Market Power and Distributed Solar Integration in Microgrids under Limited Regulation: Results and discussion

 \subsection{Change from status-quo}

-Holding the budget at $\Pi_0$, and allowing renewable energy in the microgrid, \textit{i.e.}, PV-owner feed-in and DGC-owned PV-battery system, The optimal $(P, FiT)$ policy can be found by varying $P$ between 0 and 0.4 USD (the status-quo price) and $FiT$ between 0 USD and $P$.
-Table \ref{tab:benchmark} compares both the status quo and the new model along the following metrics: \begin{itemize} \item The percentage of unmet demand, defined as the ratio of unmet demand to the total demand, \item The percentage of wasted excess household PV generation potential, defined as the ratio of wasted excess household PV generation to total household PV generation potential, \item The renewable energy penetration, defined as the DGC-owned PV generation and household PV fed-in capacity, as a percentage of the served demand. \end{itemize} The proposed case shows a 18\% improvement in HES.
+Holding the budget at $\Pi_0$, and allowing renewable energy in the microgrid, \textit{i.e.}, fed-in electricity from household PV-owner excess and DGC-owned PV-battery system, the optimal $(P, FiT)$ policy can be found by varying $P$ between 0 and 0.4 USD (the status-quo price) and $FiT$ between 0 USD and $P$.
+Table \ref{tab:benchmark} compares both the status quo and the new model along the following metrics: \begin{itemize} \item The percentage of unmet demand, defined as the ratio of unmet demand to the total demand, \item The percentage of wasted excess household PV generation potential, defined as the ratio of wasted excess household PV generation to total household PV generation potential, \item The renewable energy penetration, defined as the DGC-owned PV generation and household PV fed-in electricity, as a percentage of the served demand. \end{itemize} The proposed case shows a 18\% improvement in HES.
 It is driven by a 10\% decrease in electricity price, and the sale of household PV-owner excess generation at 0.12 USD/kWh.
-The corresponding fed-in capacity results in a decrease of 52.6 percentage points of wasted excess generation potential.
+The corresponding fed-in electricity results in a decrease of 52.6 percentage points of wasted excess generation potential.
 Finally, the increased unmet demand in the proposed model is further discussed in Section \ref{sec:ud cons}.
+These preliminary results already underline the benefits of hybrid microgrids, leading to a more efficient use of the available assets, more affordable electricity, and reduced emissions, despite the existing market power.